SwiftCobra/SpeedLimitMod/README.md

 ﻿# Cities: Skylines 2 - Speed Limit Mod

 ## Initial Commit:
-   Set Speed Limit for roads and highways.
+- Change Speed limits on roads and highways
+- Displays speeds in kph and mph

+- You must open the tool from the hookui button (backpack) before selecting a road/highway.

 ### Built using Cities: Skylines 2 - C# Mod template by Captain-Of-Coit [Mod Template](https://github.com/Captain-Of-Coit/cities-skylines-2-mod-template)